Measurement of the $Z$ boson production cross-section in $pp$ collisions at $\sqrt{s} = 5.02$ TeV: Introduction

-High precision measurements of the \Z boson production cross-sections at different rapidities at \lhcb provide important constraints on parton distribution functions (PDFs).
+High precision measurements of the \Z boson production cross-sections at different rapidities at \lhcb have imposed important constraints on parton distribution functions (PDFs).
 Results from deep inelastic scattering and hadronic collisions~\cite{H1:2009pze,H1:2015ubc,CDF:1996zyp,CDF:2005cgc,CDF:2010vek,CDF:2008hmn,D0:2007pcy,D0:2006eri,D0:2014kma,D0:2008nou,ATLAS:2011qdp,ATLAS:2015iiu,CMS:2013pzl,CMS:2012ivw,ATLAS:2019zci,CMS:2019raw}, parameterized in terms of the Bjorken variable, $x$, indicating the fraction of the proton momentum carried by a single parton, are used in the global fits of the PDFs.
 However, these measurements provide limited information on the PDFs in the very large ($x$ $\sim0.8$) or very small ($x$ $\sim10^{-4}$) Bjorken-$x$ regions.
 This leads to large uncertainties on the PDFs, and on the theoretical predictions that make use of them.
-Forward acceptance of the \lhcb detector covers a unique region of phase space, allowing the measurement of highly boosted \Z boson candidates.
+Forward acceptance of the \lhcb detector covers a unique region of phase space, allowing measurements of highly boosted \Z boson candidates to be made.
 Measurements within this region are sensitive to both large and small Bjorken-$x$ values.
-Previous measurements of single \W and \Z production by the \lhcb collaboration~\cite{LHCb-PAPER-2014-033,LHCb-PAPER-2015-001,LHCb-PAPER-2015-003,LHCb-PAPER-2015-049,LHCb-PAPER-2016-024,LHCb-PAPER-2016-021,LHCb-PAPER-2021-037} have been included in PDF calculations~\cite{Dulat:2015mca,Harland-Lang:2014zoa,NNPDF:2014otw,Hou:2019efy,NNPDF:2017mvq,NNPDF:2021njg,Bailey:2020ooq,Eskola:2009uj,Martin:2009iq}; the \lhcb data contribute significantly to the precision of these determinations of the quark PDFs at large and small values of $x$.
+Previous measurements of single \W and \Z production by the \lhcb collaboration~\cite{LHCb-PAPER-2014-033,LHCb-PAPER-2015-001,LHCb-PAPER-2015-003,LHCb-PAPER-2015-049,LHCb-PAPER-2016-024,LHCb-PAPER-2016-021,LHCb-PAPER-2021-037} have been included in PDF determinations~\cite{Dulat:2015mca,Harland-Lang:2014zoa,NNPDF:2014otw,Hou:2019efy,NNPDF:2017mvq,NNPDF:2021njg,Bailey:2020ooq,Eskola:2009uj,Martin:2009iq} and significantly contributed to the precision of the quark PDFs at large and small values of $x$.